spraddles/laravel-dusk/README.md

 - a paid (non-trial) TradingView account with Pro subscription level

 ## Config:
-- set TV_USERNAME in .ENV file (this is your TradingView username)
+- set TV_USERNAME in .ENV file (this is your TradingView username, e.g. TV_USERNAME=john.smith@gmail.com)
-- set TV_PASSWORD in .ENV file (this is your TradingView password)
+- set TV_PASSWORD in .ENV file (this is your TradingView password, e.g. TV_PASSWORD=mypassword)
-- add DUSK_HEADLESS_DISABLED=true if you want a headless browser (runs in background as opposed to launching a browser)
+- add DUSK_HEADLESS_DISABLED=true in .ENV file if you want a headless browser (runs in background as opposed to launching a browser)
 - change the $coins, $dateRanges, and $intervals variables in tests/Browser/ExampleTest.php

 ## How to run: